Try Edible Flowers in Your Next Culinary Creation.

 The edible variety of Hibiscus is known as “Roselle” and is well known for its medicinal and culinary uses.
 The flowers can be eaten raw but are mostly used in herbal teas, jams, and salads.

-Colors: White with red center
+Colors: White with a red center

 Parts: Flower